jordandesotle/AutoMinecraft/README.md

 # AutoMinecraft

 ## Project Description
 This repo contains the source code the development of an AI controlled minecraft bot.
-The purpose of this project is to be able to capture the players screen while playing, process the image, and allow the bot to interact with the game.
+The purpose of this project is to be able to capture the players screen while playing, process the image, and determine what the player is doing in the game.

 The main components of this project are as follows:
 - [Client Mod](https://github.com/jordandesotle/AutoMinecraft/tree/main/mod_dev)